MauricePasternak/pathlib-js/docs/Filepath_String_Manipulation.md

 ```
 import Path from "pathlib-js"
 const fp = new Path("C:\\Users\\JohnDoe\\Example.tar.gz");
-fp.withStem("ANewStem").path
+console.log(fp.withStem("ANewStem").path);

 > "C:/Users/JohnDoe/ANewStem.tar.gz"
 ```

 ### withSuffix(suffix) <a id = "withSuffix"></a>

-Creates a new Path instance with a replaced extension/suffix.
+Creates a new Path instance with a replaced series of suffix extensions.

 - Parameters: